 What Does It Actually Mean?

-Despite the firestorm, the Supreme Court was clear: under the Equality Act through the separate protected characteristic of .
+Despite the firestorm, the Supreme Court was clear: trans people still have protections under the Equality Act through the separate protected characteristic of gender reassignment.

 Lord Hodge stressed that trans people are a “vulnerable and often harassed minority,” and said they remain protected from harassment, direct discrimination, and unfair treatment.
-However, having a GRC designated for biological women unless otherwise stated in law.
+However, having a GRC does not grant access to sex-based rights or spaces designated for biological women unless otherwise stated in law.

 What Happens Next?

 The EHRC is already rewriting its official guidance to reflect the ruling.
-Public bodies, schools, councils, and companies across the UK will need to and determine .
+Public bodies, schools, councils, and companies across the UK will need to review their policies and determine who can and cannot access sex-specific provisions.

-Legal experts say the ruling could prompt especially in education, healthcare, and sport if institutions do not adapt to the court's interpretation.
+Legal experts say the ruling could prompt further litigation especially in education, healthcare, and sport if institutions do not adapt to the court's interpretation.

 FINAL WORD